All about Boat Rentals in Croatia

 Climate and Sailing Conditions in Croatia

 The sailing season typically runs from May to September.
-Summer is ideally the best time to sail with you boat rental in Croatia, with peak months, July and August, reeling in sunseekers in need of vitamin D and sea air.
+Summer is ideally the best time to sail with peak months, July and August, reeling in sunseekers in need of vitamin D and sea air.
 Spring features occasional showers with temperatures varying from 22°C to 28°C and summer temperatures can peak 30°C. Spring and Autumn can be great seasons for avoiding the mass tourism and finding more seclusion and retreat, albeit with cooler temperatures.
 During high season, the wind is usually force 3 - 4 blowing in a north-westerly direction.

 The list of attractions, water sports, party places, culture stops and beach locations are endless, but allow us to give you a brief idea.